jcocozza/rct.vim/README.md

 ## Basic Use

-0. rct is insalled and configured on local and remote
+0. [rct](https://github.com/jcocozza/rct) is installed and configured on local and remote

 1. On local machine